neuralmagic/deepsparse/examples/classification/README.md

 Run with the `-h` flag to see all available models.

 ## Benchmarking Example
-`benchmark.py` is a script for benchmarking sparsified [torchvision](https://pytorch.org/vision/stable/index.html) classification model performance with DeepSparse.
+`benchmark.py` is a script for benchmarking sparsified image classification model performance with DeepSparse.
 For a full list of options run `python benchmark.py -h`.
 To run a benchmark using the DeepSparse Engine with a moderately pruned resnet model that uses all available CPU cores and batch size 1, run:

 ```bash